 When your furnace is operating correctly, it should provide heat without making too much noise.
 While it’s normal to hear your furnace making noise as it starts up, other noises are indicating your furnace requires immediate professional support.

 Here are some of the most common furnace noises and what they can mean.
-If your furnace is making an odd noise, our friendly heating pros are here to assist with the best furnace repair in Circleville.
+If your furnace is making an odd noise, our friendly heating pros are here to assist with the best furnace repair in Circleville, OH.

 1. Furnace Making a Banging Noise